Glial Cells as Perceivers of Musicality

 The rationale for this hypothesis is that:

-More recently, I have developed a hypothesis that our emotional response to song lyrics has two major aspects:
+As mentioned in the last two items in the previous list, I have fairly recently developed a hypothesis that our emotional response to song lyrics has two major aspects:

 At the time of developing this hypothesis, I was not particularly thinking to relate it to any hypothesis about glial cells.